-WIND ENSEMBLE (BAND) - Course # G05X14-WE 1 Credit: 9th, 10th, 11th, 12th contests, festivals, clinics, and athletic events.
+WIND ENSEMBLE (BAND) - Course # G05X14-WE 1 Credit: 9th, 10th, 11th, 12th perform in the symphonic band.
+Each year the Dickson County High School Band travels to numerous contests, festivals, clinics, and athletic events.
 Members of this group also participate in marching band.
 The marching and concert bands present public performances throughout the year.
 As members of these groups, students are expected to spend time after school in rehearsals for special events.
 Fees will be charged for summer band camp, symphonic band camp, and trips.
 This course satisfies the fine arts requirement.

-Prerequisite: Students will be placed in the course by recommendation of the director.
+Prerequisite: Students will be placed in the course by recommendation of the band director.

 The purpose of this course is to provide musical enrichment for students.
-Students will study literature from all eras and provide opportunities for students to improve skills necessary to perform in the symphonic band.
-Each year the Dickson County High School Band travels to numerous
+Students will study literature from all eras and provide opportunities for students to improve skills necessary to